pokt-network/pocket-core/doc/specs/mesh.md

   * this ensures that even if the mesh node is restarted and the relay was not yet notified, they will be after node startup again
 * Auto clean up old serve session from cache
 * Servicer relays notification has a retry mechanism just in case the Servicer node is not responsive for a while.
-  * this will only retry in some scenarios.
+  * this will only retry in some scenarios like http code greater than 401 and few code from pocket core
-* Implements a worker queue for the notification to keep the process simple and secure event under crash circumstances.
+* Implements a worker queue (per address) for the notification to keep the process simple and secure event under crash circumstances.
+* Supports many servicer at once (like Lean Pokt)
 * Handle minimum mesh node side validations using response get from Health monitor about Height, Starting and Catching Up (same of pocket node)
 * Handle minimum relay validations about payload format (same of pocket node)
+* Check that servicer_url is reachable on the required paths.
+  * /v1/private/mesh/relay
+  * /v1/private/mesh/session
+  * /v1/health

 ### Included Branches: